TITLE 77: PUBLIC HEALTH

 B) A licensed physician shall be on call to the emergency department at all times.

-c) General acute care hospitals designated by Medicare as long-term acute care hospitals and rehabilitation hospitals are not required to provide hospital emergency services described in this Section or Section 1 of the Hospital Emergency Service Act.
-Hospitals defined in this subsection (c) may provide hospital emergency services at their option.
+d) General acute care hospitals designated by Medicare as long-term acute care hospitals and rehabilitation hospitals are not required to provide hospital emergency services described in this Section or Section 1 of the Hospital Emergency Service Act.
+Hospitals defined in this subsection (d) may provide hospital emergency services at their option.

-1) Any hospital defined in this subsection (c) that opts to discontinue or otherwise not provide emergency services shall:
+1) Any hospital defined in this subsection (d) that opts to discontinue or otherwise not provide emergency services shall:

-A) Comply with all provisions of the federal Emergency Medical Treatment and Labor Act (EMTALA);
+A) Comply with all provisions of EMTALA and the Hospital Emergency Service Act;

 B) Comply with all provisions required under the Social Security Act;